Protecting Credit Cards & Social Security Numbers

 Tips for minimizing credit card fraud

 • Do not allow your computer to save credit card numbers.
 Some computers and operating systems provide the option of saving, or “caching,” your card numbers for quicker checkouts.
-Though this is temptingly convenient, when a card number is saved and automatically populates the requisite areas of a checkout screen, it makes your information that much easier for hackers to find and exploit.
+Though this is convenient, when a card number is saved and automatically populates the requisite areas of a checkout screen, it makes your information that much easier for hackers to find and exploit.

 • Only buy from verified websites.
 Check to make sure that the website has security measures enabled to keep your information private from both the vendor and potential criminals.